davnavr/SAILAR-lang/doc/src/instruction-set.md

 Bit|Name|Notes
 ---|---|---
 `0`|Constant|If set, indicates that the value is a constant.
-Otherwise, an index integer to a register follows the flag byte.
+Otherwise, an index integer to a register follows the flag byte, and the remaining bits are not set.
 `1`|Integer|If set, indicates that the constant value is an integer.
 As no other constants currently exist, this is always set.

 The following flags apply for integer constants: